EliasSbehat/EliasSbehat/README.md

 Having mastered multiple programming languages and frameworks, I am an experienced and skilled Full Stack developer.
  As a web developer, I deliver high-quality web-based solutions and result on time and on budget.

-It is my expertise to be able to develop front-end applications using HTML, CSS, TailwindCss, JavaScript, React, and Typescript as well as back-end applications using Node.js and PHP.
+It is my expertise to be able to develop front-end applications using HTML, CSS, Bootstrap, TailwindCss, JavaScript, React, and Typescript as well as back-end applications using Node.js and PHP.
 I have also gained experience in database management, including the use of MySQL, SQL Server, and MongoDB, among others.

 It is my passion to build beautiful, user-friendly, and functional websites and applications that deliver exceptional user experiences.
 Having the skills to work collaboratively and communicate effectively with clients and team members supports agile project management.